aarato/s3fileshare/README.md

 cd ./s3fileshare/terraform
 ```
 3. Optional, change the the variables in the variables.tf file.
-- name: Unique AWS S3 bucket name that is also used as a prefix for ALL resource names created by Terraform (default: random 8 digit)
+- name: Unique AWS S3 bucket name that is also used as a prefix for ALL resource names created by Terraform (Default: random 8 digit)
-- password: The password used for the defualt admin user (efault: random 16 characters).
+- password: The password used for the defualt admin user (Default: random 16 characters).
-- region: (Optional) The AWS region where the resources will be created (Default: us-east-1).
+- region: The AWS region where the resources will be created (Default: us-east-1).

 4. Use the terraform command to initialize, plan and apply changes to your environment.
 You have to be in the terraform subdirectory to do this!
 ```